milvus-io/bootcamp/EN_solutions/partition_hybrid_search/README.md

 # Hybrid search of vectors and structured data based on Milvus Partitions

-This project will no longer be maintained and updated, and the latest content will be updated at https://github.com/zilliz-bootcamp/milvus_search_based_partition

 This solution implements hybrid search of vectors and structured data based on Milvus Partitions.